 Outsmart knee pain.
 Avoid spending more than 20 minutes at a time kneeling or squatting.
 Stand up every now and then to take pressure off your knees.
 Stretch your quads and calves both before and after gardening to avoid soreness.

 Cool down.
 Do some basic stretching after your gardening activities to prevent soreness.
 This can also improve your flexibility for the next time around.
-If you’re feeling any type of pain, be sure to ice your affected areas for 15 to 20 minutes so it doesn’t get worse.
+If you’re feeling any type of pain, be sure to ice your affected areas for 15 to 20 minutes so it doesn’t worsen.

-Now that you’re ready to start digging, check out these other blogs that will help you get your garden flourishing:
+Check out these other blogs to get your garden flourishing:

 - Using Recycled Household Items for a Home Garden